notepass/docker-build-test/README.md

 The provider itself is very minimalistic and might not fit your use case, so customisation might be necesarry.

 ## Setting it up
-You will need to add the helm repository first via ``helm repo add db-user-provider https://notepass.github.io/external-db-user-provider``.
+You will need to add the helm repository first via ``helm repo add db-user-provider https://notepass.github.io/external-db-user-provider/charts``.
-Then install the chart via: ``helm install external-db-user-provider db-user-provider/external-db-user-provider --namespace external-db-user-provider``.
+Then install the chart via: ``helm install db-user-provider db-user-provider/db-user-provider --namespace db-user-provider``.

 The default configuration expects two secrets in the namespace the chart is deployed to:
 - pg-admin-creds